Skip to main content

 • combined1: .
 The function g is a linear combination of a constant term and a term proportional to the structural model f, and the additional parameters are (by default, the parameter c is fixed at 1).

 • combined2: .
 The function g is a combination of a constant term and a term proportional to the structural model f(g = bf^c), and the additional parameters are (by default, the parameter c is fixed at 1).
+It is equivalent to where e1 and e2 are sequences of independent random variables normally distributed with mean 0 and variance 1.

 Notice that the parameter c is fixed to 1 by default.
 However, it can be unfixed and estimated.